haystack/picker/README.md

 14. Need general code cleanup.<br>
 15. Insecure content loading issue: FIXED! <br>
 16. When moving to picker locker, change the login link to just https:// don't need the port like I had in scripts.
 Only scripts need the 444 port.<br>
+17. Make sure all secure content is under a login <br>